lsst-it/ittn-006/index.rst

 Organization
 ============
-IT north and south and interactions.
+IT North and South and interactions.
-Weekly tag up Monday.
+- Weekly tag up Monday.

+IT South
+- Daily group standup
+- Weekly Devops standup
+- Weekly IT group meeting
+- Monthly tickets clean up meeting

+IT North
+-

 The physical locations are discussed in :ref:`physicallocs`